7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 2. Ecuador

-Ecuador followed suit a few months after Bolivia’s cryptocurrency ban.
-The prohibition was proposed as the main inclusion of the country’s monetary reform with 99 votes for and only 21 against the legislation.
-All digital currencies are not prohibited, however, as the government created its own centralized Ecuadorian electric money, the success of which is yet to be determined.
+Ecuador followed suit a few months after Bolivia's cryptocurrency ban.
+The prohibition was proposed as the main inclusion of the country's monetary reform, with 99 votes for and only 21 against the legislation.
+All digital currencies are not prohibited; however, as the government created its own centralized Ecuadorian electronic money, the success of which is yet to be determined.

 3. Kyrgyzstan